apify/crawlee-python/docs/upgrading/upgrading_to_v1.md

 The `persist_storage` and `persist_metadata` fields have been removed from the `Configuration` class.
 Persistence is now determined solely by the storage client class you use.

+The `read` method for `HttpResponse` has been changed from synchronous to asynchronous.

 ### Storage client instance behavior

 Instance caching is implemented for the storage open methods: `Dataset.open()`, `KeyValueStore.open()`,